OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022June26.txt

 KhaineGB - Unlocked Inventory Lockable Slots Mod.
 GanTheGrey - Created 1-GansSpecialZombies.
-Darkstardragon - Created 1-ZombiezPack, 1-SurvivorzPack, 1-OrczPackAlpha and 2-OrczPackBeta, and performed an abundance of play testing and coding support through the connected 'Not Medieval Mod'. arramus - Supported the Oakraven Forest Collection with 2-NPCXSpiderPack-ColonyExpansion, compilation and distribution, quality control, tweaking and balancing, and even added the odd icon or two.
+Darkstardragon - Created 1-ZombiezPack, 1-SurvivorzPack, 1-OrczPackAlpha and 2-OrczPackBeta, and performed an abundance of play testing and coding support through the connected 'Not Medieval Mod'. arramus - Supported the Oakraven Forest Collection with 2-NPCXSpiderPack-ColonyExpansion, Fox things, xml, compilation, distribution, quality control balancing, and even added the odd icon or two.

 Currently Released Oakraven Forest Collection modlets can be found here. https://community.7daystodie.com/topic/27806-a20-oakraven-forest-collection/